Freight Quotes: 4 Steps to Success

 - Check regional and national partnerships.
 Each freight carrier brings unique services and specialties.
-Some local players may have better rates for short-distances, while national carriers may have better rates for longer trips.
+Some local players may have better rates for short distances, while national carriers may have better rates for longer trips.

 - Increase visibility of your costs.
 Can you see itemized fuel spend on invoices?
-Shippers can't control this fuel fees, making documentation even more important.
+Shippers can't control these fuel fees, making documentation even more important.
 If it's not already lined out, talk to your carrier for deeper cost details.
 This may help when justifying costs to the business.

 - Build fees into the budget.
 If you identify fuel costs in your invoices over time, it's possible to establish a high-level trend for fuel surcharges.
 Maybe this won't be an exact amount, but some math gymnastics could help you pad your budget.